-We at Cando hope that everyone reading this, along with their loved ones, continues to be safe and healthy.
-As progress is being made with vaccine development and distribution, we optimistically look forward to the near future where we are post-pandemic.
+Staff, management and board at Cando hope that everyone reading this, along with their loved ones, continues to be safe and healthy.
+As progress is being made with vaccine distribution, we are optimistic that a post-COVID future is near.
 Let us be hopeful, but let us remain vigilant and continue to look after one another - especially the most vulnerable in our communities.